-GHD —one of the world’s leading engineering, architecture, environmental and construction companies—partners with Griffith through the University’s Industry Affiliates Program.
+GHD —one of the world’s leading engineering, architecture, environmental and construction companies—partnered with Griffith through the University’s Industry Affiliates Program.

-A work-integrated learning initiative, IAP places final-year science, environment, engineering and technology students into relevant project roles with partner organisations for a semester as part of their degree.
+A work-integrated learning initiative, IAP placed final-year science, environment, engineering and technology students into relevant project roles with partner organisations for a semester as part of their degree.

 Past projects have included collating and analysing data, researching and testing new materials and developing hydraulic models for future weather events.